800-450-6118

 Actually, your doctor's definition of surgical success is whether or not the transverse carpal tunnel ligament was "severed without complications".
 That accounts for all the glowing statistics for the effectiveness of the operation.

 That's because there are many non-surgical methods that work as well as surgery – some, even better.
 For example, steroid injections help relieve symptoms in approximately 45% of patients.
 Also, myofascial release therapy (a specialized massage) permanently relieves symptoms in approximately 97% of patients.
+Combine these with nocturnal bracing and core stretching exercises creates a powerful tool for fighting carpal tunnel.

 Next best thing to a cure